 Chas.
 Waller (colored), McKinney, Texas, May 26.-I am at home after a fine trip through the Southland.
 I stopped over with Brother Abe Young; preached two nights; one confession for baptism; expect to go back there in July.
 I received \$5.05.
 I met Brother Canfield, Marion, La., where I preached three discourses.
 Also, met Brother Tipton, who gave me courage, Christian virtue, and finance.
 I think he is a wonderful man.
 Marion has a fine group of brethren, both white and colored.
 Received \$9.15 here.
-I stopped over in Atlanta, Texas, with Brother D. A. Jones. find the brethren in that part need some real teaching.
+I stopped over in Atlanta, Texas, with Brother D. A. Jones.
+I find the brethren in that part need some real teaching.
 Some preaching brother was trying to get them to adopt the "laying on of hands."
 Brother Jones tried to get the brethren to consider a meeting for the colored people, but without success.
 He writes me telling me to ask brethren elsewhere to help him get the gospel before the Atlanta Negroes.
 Brother Jones gave me \$1.25.
-In Wesson, Miss., the Smiths were far beyond what I had ever seen in any man of any nationalfew in number, but you will be treated royally.
+In Wesson, Miss., the Smiths were far beyond what I had ever seen in any man of any nationality.
+Words of praise cannot express those people.
+We had 20 confessions for baptism, and we expect to be there again in July.
+Received \$44.10 toward "Mental Diet."
+In Lawrenceburg, Tenn., we found that Brethren Jones, King, and Gay had the "idol gods" buried.
+Our fight was not difficult.
+Brethren Rawdon, Roberson, et al are fast for the Scriptural way.
+Donations here for Mental Diet and expenses were \$23.50.
+I hope to see Lebanon, Missouri and Ottumwa, Iowa, in September, the Lord willing.